nembrinj/protofablab/2023/projects/01_UniLock/README.md

 ### Scanner

 There are two options for setting up the scanner.
 If you already have a AIY vision kit you can just directly flash our custom image.
-If not then you can ssh into your Rasberry Pi and setup the software from scratch.
+If not then you can ssh into your Raspberry Pi and setup the software from scratch.

 #### A) Flash the custom image

-Assembly the AIY Vision kit and use the [Rasberry Pi imaging tool](https://www.raspberrypi.com/software/) to flash our preconfigured os image `unilock-scanner-v1.img.gz` onto the AIY's sd card.
-This opreation automatically does the initial network and account configuration.
+Assembly the AIY Vision kit and use the [Raspberry Pi imaging tool](https://www.raspberrypi.com/software/) to flash our preconfigured os image `unilock-scanner-v1.img.gz` onto the AIY's sd card.
+This operation automatically does the initial network and account configuration.
 From there you can just plug in the Pi and the qr scanner software will activate on boot.

 #### B) Install and configure from scratch